boundless-xyz/boundless/documentation/site/pages/introduction/proof-lifecycle.md

 Please refer to the [Boundless Terminology](/terminology) page, and the [zkVM Terminology](https://dev.risczero.com/terminology) page for any unfamiliar terms.
 :::

-On this page, the entirety of a proof’s lifetime in the Boundless Market is covered; starting from a proof request to bid submission and lock in by a prover, through to proof submission and finally to proof verification.
+On this page, the entirety of a proof's lifetime in the Boundless Market is covered; starting from a proof request to bid submission and lock in by a prover, through to proof submission and finally to proof verification.

 This overview is aimed at app developers i.e. requestors, and therefore for simplicity, it will abstract some complexity away from the specifics of provers.
 This will be covered in its entirety at a later stage for public access testnet.